-If you're on the hunt for a healthy take on stuffing, look no further.
-Made from from grain-free, gluten-free Simple Mills Artisan Bread Mix and Primal Kitchen® Avocado Oil, this stuffing recipe is filled with fall herbs, hearty flavor, and satiating nutrition.
+If you're on the hunt for a new take on stuffing, look no further.
+Made from from grain-free, gluten-free Simple Mills Artisan Bread Mix and Primal Kitchen® Avocado Oil, this stuffing recipe is filled with fall herbs and hearty flavor.

 About Simple Mills

 Since the early days of experimenting in her kitchen, founder Kaitlin Smith has nurtured Simple Mills into a top natural foods company led by an incredible team of people dedicated to making baked goods with all real food ingredients.

 For this fall-inspired recipe, we used Simple Mills Artisan Bread Mix—mad with almond flour, coconut flour, and ground flax.
 Certified gluten-free, the mix is both tasty and rich in texture.
 Plus, Simple Mill's Artisan Bread Mix is also free of soy, corn, dairy, GMOs, and all gums and emulsifiers!

 Centrifuge extracted, this amazing high-heat cooking oil is non-GMO Project verified, Certified Paleo, and Whole30-Approved.
 Use this ideal high-heat cooking oil for all your frying, sautéing, baking, and grilling needs!

 Squash and Sausage Stuffing